 1. Get More Sunlight

-It now appears that a high level of vitamin D is crucial to beating covid-19 and that the severity of covid is greater the lower your vitamin D level.
+We now know that vitamin D levels played a big part in how our body’s deal /dealt with covid 19 (which I would posture is the main thing that made covid so much less of a problem here).
 80% of Adults in the UK with cancer have levels of vitamin D lower than 20 ng/ml and the National Health Service recommends a minimal level of 35/40 ng/ml.

 In America they recommend a level above 40 ng/ml.
 World experts on vitamin D the Boston Medical School recommend levels above 70 ng/ml as important for your immune system to function at a high level.

-Exposing your body for 90 minutes to 2 hours is the best way to boost your vitamin D and immunity levels.
+Exposing your body to sunlight on a daily basis is a great way to boost your vitamin D and immunity levels.

 2. Warm Climate